books by fredrick cooper

 “In this book the author has woven three stories together in such a way that I was completely drawn in.
 I resisted reading it too fast so I could absorb the beautiful pictures being drawn in my mind with the wonderful descriptions.
 Cleverly moving from one story to the next I was completely impressed with the author’s ability to build tension and keep me on the edge of my seat which created a fun tension as I was trying to read slowly to enjoy the writing.”
 Amazon Review

-get a peak inside the book destruction island
+take a peak inside destruction island

 Read an Excerpt